Emperor Taishō: Death

 In early December 1926, it was announced that the emperor had pneumonia.
-He died of a heart attack at 1:25 a.m. on 25 December 1926 at the Hayama Imperial Villa at Hayama, on Sagami Bay south of Tokyo (in Kanagawa Prefecture).
-He was 47 years old and succeeded by his eldest son, Hirohito, Emperor Shōwa.
+He died of a heart attack at 1:25 a.m. on 25 December 1926, aged 47, at the Hayama Imperial Villa at Hayama, on Sagami Bay south of Tokyo (in Kanagawa Prefecture).
+He was succeeded by his eldest son, Hirohito, Emperor Shōwa.

-The funeral was held at night (February 7 to February 8, 1927) and consisted of a 4-mile-long procession in which 20,000 mourners followed a herd of sacred bulls and an ox-drawn cart containing the imperial coffin.
+Emperor Taishō's state funeral was held at night on 7 February 1927, extending into the next day, and consisted of a 4-mile-long procession in which 20,000 mourners followed a herd of sacred bulls and an ox-drawn cart containing the imperial coffin.
 The funeral route was lit with wood fires in iron lanterns.
 The emperor's coffin was then transported to his mausoleum in the western suburbs of Tokyo.

 Emperor Taishō has been called the first Tokyo Emperor because he was the first to live his entire life in or near Tokyo.
 His father was born and reared in Kyoto; and although he later lived and died in Tokyo, Emperor Meiji's mausoleum is located on the outskirts of Kyoto, near the tombs of his imperial forebears; but Emperor Taishō's grave is in Tokyo, in the Musashi Imperial Graveyard in Hachiōji.
-His wife and his son, the Emperor Shōwa, are buried near him.
+His wife, Empress Teimei, his son, Emperor Shōwa and his daughter-in-law, Empress Nagako are buried near him.